cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

   - [T1537: Transfer Data to Cloud Account](https://attack.mitre.org/techniques/T1537/)

 #### GWS.DRIVEDOCS.1.2v0.1
-If disabling sharing outside of the organization's domain, then agencies SHOULD also disable users' receiving files from outside of the organization's domain.
+Agencies SHOULD disable users' receiving files from outside of the organization's domain.

 - Rationale
   - If the agency decides that external sharing should be disabled, users should not be able to receive files from outside the organization as well.
 Disabling external sharing ensures that all communication stays within the organization, which helps mitigate risk from malicious files from an external source.